Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: Background and Preliminaries

 \section{Background and Preliminaries}

 Working with natural language, LLMs bring capabilities to causal questions that are complementary to existing approaches.
-These capabilities span across hitherto disparate fields of causal enquiry, from causal discovery of general mechanisms to actual causality over events, and from statistical effect inference to logic-based reasoning.
+These capabilities span across hitherto disparate fields of causal enquiry, from specifying models of general causal mechanisms to token causality over events, and from statistical effect inference to logic-based reasoning.
 As a result, we believe that LLMs offer an opportunity to bring together different approaches to causality and build unified pipelines that seamlessly transition between language-based and data-based analyses.
 Below we review these different approaches or subfields under which causality is studied.
 We also provide an introduction to LLMs and summarize methods for probing their capabilities.